knative-extensions/autoscaler-keda/DEVELOPMENT.md

 - Support more functionality wrt hpa configuration compared to the original autoscaler-hpa
 - Add e2e tests (Kind)
-- Allow user to specify a ScaledObject instead of auto-creating it.
+- Allow user to specify a ScaledObject instead of auto-creating it (non managed mode).
+Useful also for the KServe integration.
-- HA
+- HA support
+- OCP Instructions